 - avanafil (Spedra)

-These belong to a group of drugs called phosohodiesterase type 5 (PDE 5) inhibitors.
+These belong to a group of drugs called phosphodiesterase type 5 (PDE 5) inhibitors.
 They work by increasing blood flow to the penis.
-For the drugs to be effective, men need to be aroused and have some sort of sexual stimulation.
+For the drugs to work, men need to be aroused and have some sort of sexual stimulation.
 In other words, the drugs won’t cause an immediate erection, some foreplay is usually needed.

-As drugs are most effective in men who have sexual desire, they might not help some men who are having hormone therapy.
+As drugs work best in men who have sexual desire, they might not help some men who are having hormone therapy.
 There is limited evidence to say these drugs work when having hormone therapy.
 But some specialists believe that they are still worth a try if you would like to give them a go.

 Talk to your doctor about the best PDE 5 drug for you and the best way to take it.
 Tadalafil works for 24 to 36 hours, whereas the other drugs work for up to 4 to 6 hours.
 It’s worth knowing that some men need to take 5 to 6 doses before they start to have an effect.
 You take a daily dose, or when you need them.